Motorhoming in Austria: Your Ultimate Guide (Videos Inc.)

 • The following equipment is compulsory:

-• Reflective Vest – to be used when getting out of the car in an event of an accident or breakdown on any road.
+• Reflective Vest – to be used when getting out of the car in the event of an accident or breakdown on any road.

 • Warning triangle in case of an accident